mcharafeddinedev/GameDev-Portfolio/Docs/QuantumTether/README.md

 ## Project Overview

-**Quantum Tether** is an infinite 2D side-scrolling grappling hook game I built in Unity 6.
-Players swing between grapple points using rope physics while the camera scrolls faster over time to make it harder.
-The game has procedural generation, upgrade system, and audio integration.
+**Quantum Tether** is an infinite 2D side-scrolling grappling hook game I built in Unity 6 and scripted with C#.
+Players swing between anchor points using rope physics while the camera scrolling speed increases over time to introduce more difficulty.
+The game has procedural generation for the infinite scrolling environment and game objects, a rogue-like upgrade system, and audio integration.

-**Game Jam**: TX Game Jam 2024
+**Game Jam**: TX Game Jam 2025 (EGaDS)
 **Theme**: "Out of Time"
-**Development Time**: 52 hours + post-jam refinement
-**Platform**: Unity 6 (Windows)
+**Development Time**: 52 hours + post-jam refinement for several days following the jam **Platform**: Unity 6 (Windows)
-**Lines of Code**: 7,600+

 ## What's Here